lmn4121/Project-Portfolio/README.md

   - Because the data is district-wise, predictions can provide insight on district=specific solutions
 - In the deployment app, combining prediction SHAP analysis with agentic websearching and interpretation can provide a district-specific explanation on what influences IMR and suggestions on how to lower it, thus improving public health.
+- A demonstration of the agentic AI and explainable AI integration can be seen [here](https://github.com/lmn4121/Project-Portfolio/blob/Capstone-Project/images/Deployment%20Agent%20Demo.pdf)

 ## Conclusion
 ## Future Work